microsoft/azure-devops-python-samples/contribute.md

 # Contribute to the samples

+**As of January 2021, this repo is no longer being actively maintained.
+It no longer accepts contributions.**
+This document remains to explain how the samples are laid out.

 ## Organization and style

 1. Samples for an API area should live together under the `samples` package.
 Each module is an area.